KxtR-27/LowLevelGraphic/README.md

          Otherwise, the sprite may be stuck on the same frame forever.
    - The sprite knows the coordinate position of the current frame in the spritesheet image.
         Using this position, the size of a frame, and the location passed down by the player, it draws itself to the canvas.
+8. Pressing/releasing WASD at any time changes the player's "velocity," which updates their location each `tick()`.

 ### "Input App"
 1. The `InputCanvas` has a background color initially set as white.
-2. Keybinds for each key in the word <kbd>R</kbd><kbd>A</kbd><kbd>I</kbd><kbd>N</kbd><kbd>B</kbd><kbd>O</kbd><kbd>W</kbd> are added to the input map
+2. Keybinds for each key in the word <kbd>R</kbd><kbd>A</kbd><kbd>I</kbd><kbd>N</kbd><kbd>B</kbd><kbd>O</kbd><kbd>W</kbd> are added to the canvas via the KeyListener interface.
-3. Actions for each input are added to the action map
+3. Actions for each input are in a switch case according to the key pressed
-   - Each action changes the background color to a new color.
+   - Each key changes the background color to a new color.
 4. When a bound key is pressed, the screen color changes.

 ## Quick Analysis of what I Learned

 As the project is not yet finished, I cannot yet provide this analysis.
 However, I _can_ provide a running list of things I have learned _so far_.

-Entries are generally in commit order.
+### Affine App
 - Positioning the Swing window to open in the center of the user's desktop.
 - How and when to appropriately store, mutate, and restore `AffineTransform` to/from the canvas.
 - How to precisely translate the canvas while iterating over the "bitmap".
 - How and when to rotate the canvas (in radians), and how said rotation affects translations done before and after.

+### Motion App
-- How and when to scale the canvas, and how said scale affects translations done before and after.
+- How to buffer an image into the canvas, with error handling.
-- How to make an identity `AffineTransform` to hard-reset the canvas's transform.
+- How to use frames from a spritesheet image to create framerate-dependent animations
-  - Calling `g2.getTransform` at the very start of the program and using it does NOT return an identity transform.
-  - This is because the rotation of a Transformation Matrix is handled far differently than scale or translation.
-  - To get the rotation of an `AffineTransform`, one must use the method `AffineTransform#getRotateInstance()`.
+- How to detect the edges of the window

-    What makes rotations different is the nature of `sin()` and `cos()`.
-    Also, because rotations are in radians and use Math.PI, an irrational number, no double-precision floating point can be 100% precise.
-    This means it is impossible to get a rotation at an exact multiple of 90 degrees.
-    For this reason and others, `AffineTransform`s have special handling for rotations.
+### Input App
+- How to implement keybindings using:
+  1. InputMaps, ActionMaps, and Actions
+  2. KeyListener/KeyAdapter
+  3. KeyEventDispatcher
+- From my tinkering, I've found that KeyListener/KeyAdapter is the most powerful (detects typing, presses, and releases).
+  The catch is that the listener needs to be added to your `JFrame`.
+If you can't do this...
+- ...use a `KeyEventDispatcher`.
+This can only detect typing, but it "pre-listens" so that you don't have to hook it up to the parent `JFrame`.

+### _<ins>Player App</ins>_

+- How to move the player using these keybindings.
+  - How to debounce key presses to keep them from applying repeatedly.
+This allows for smooth motion.
+  <sup><i>A massive hitch, however, is that the coordinate plane in a component **only accepts integers**.
+  I work around this by changing the graphics context to a much smaller scale.</i></sup>

 - How to implement a framerate-independent update system.
 (See `Tickable` abstract class)
-- How to animate a spritesheet image by looping through frames.
     - How to calculate the current frame based upon time passed, factoring in extra ticks between frames.

+- How to rig a basic animation state machine using frame ranges
   - How to separate different animations into ranges of frame indices
   - How to use the dimensions of a spritesheet and the size of each frame to calculate the coordinate position of a frame in the spritesheet image.

-- How to implement keybindings using:
-  1. InputMaps, ActionMaps, and Actions
-  2. KeyListener
-  3. KeyEventDispatcher
-  - Each implementation has its own flaws.
-    I settled on KeyEventDispatcher.
-    The two biggest limiters are:
-    1. KeyListeners require custom focusing code
-    2. All of them, by nature of key events, only detect a single key pressed, and detect them in a manner similar to a text editor when the user holds a key to type many <kbd>w</kbd>s.

-- How to move the player using these keybindings.
-  A massive hitch, however, is that the coordinate plane in a component **only accepts integers**.
-  I work around this by changing the graphics context to a much smaller scale.

 ## Installation / Running Instructions

 This repository stands as an IntelliJ project with the IntelliJ build system.
 That said, many IntelliJ specific files/folders are excluded from the repository.
 With the `<project name>.iml` present, cloning the project will suffice.
-Once cloned, simply run the file `affine.AffineApp.java` and/or `motion.MotionApp.java`.
+Once cloned, simply run the file `affine.AffineApp`, `motion.MotionApp` `input.InputApp.java`, or `player.PlayerApp`.

 It is recommendable to clone the repository via IntelliJ's **<kbd>File</kbd> → <kbd>New</kbd> → <kbd>Project from
 Version Control...</kbd>** window,